shsui5379/notes/Computer Science/Software Analysis and Design 1/2 - data types.md

 - `double`
 - Can store decimal values
 - 64 bits

+# size_t
+- An unsigned 64 bit integer
+- Used for stuff like the returns of sizeof and string.find()

 # Casting
 - If you do arithmetic operations, the resulting value uses the type of the two that uses the most memory